#

 Collection IDs

-Contains the unique identifiers of all Shopify collections that a product belongs to, allowing for collection-based filtering and merchandising logic.
+Contains the unique identifiers of all Shopify collections that a product belongs to, allowing collection-based filtering and merchandising logic.

 attributes.rcc_collection_id